Whistler Ski Holidays

 Here are the highlights...

 In Whistler, November 2009 saw more than 560 glorious centimeters of fresh snow, creating the perfect base for yet another unforgettable season.

-There isn't even a question on the suitability for families in Whistler as it has been created with families at the heart of the resort.
+There isn't even a question on the suitability of Whistler ski holidays for families as it has been created with families at the heart of the resort.
 From the pedestrian-only streets, creating a safe village feel, to the childcare programme for tots aged 18-48 months, that provides parents with a complimentary pager so that you can check up on how they are doing; it is the resort that understands the needs of a family.
 On the slopes, there are designated beginner's areas along with family zones and the Magic Castle and Tree Fort adventure playground.
 Teenagers can benefit from the gaming areas and smaller snowparks where they can practice their tricks and watch some experts in action.

 OFF-PISTE & EXPERTS

 There's a lot of terrain to explore on Whistler and Blackcomb mountains – 8,171 acres, to be exact – and when there is fresh powder to be found, don't waste any time getting around.